When Does the Harvest Moon Appear? When to Look for the Full Moon and How to Photograph It

 The International Date Line is a line that separates two calendar dates in time.
 It runs through the Pacific Ocean’s mid-region and essentially follows the Earth’s 180-degree longitude north-south line.

 On Tuesday, September 21, the Harvest Moon will be visible.
-This is a brief summary.
+This is a condensed version of the information.